-Director of the Master of Sustainable Real Estate Development Program, Favrot Professor of Practice
+Director of Sustainable Real Estate Development, Favrot Professor of Practice

 Legends South Phase II - Chicago, IL

 Legends South is the redevelopment of a Chicago Housing Authority project built in the 1960s.
 The former Robert Taylor Homes was the largest public housing development in the country, with 28 sixteen-story concrete high-rise elevator buildings.
 This phase of the redevelopment consists of 118 rental units including 52 public housing, 43 affordable, and 23 market-rate units with a new community center and management office.

 Forming the eastern edge of Tulane¹s front campus, the wall is a partial masonry screen to provide counterpoint to the vast horizontal concrete structure; elongated squares and slots mark parking spaces and internal ramps respectively.
 (KDK Architects of Record)

 Associate Professor Graham Owen organized, contributed to and edited Architecture, Ethics and Globalization, a collection of essays and discussions on the shifting ground of ethical judgement for architects practicing globally.